Medial-EarlySign/MR_Wiki/Repositories/Load new repository.md

 # Loading a New Repository

+A tool to support creation of all needed files can be found [here](Solution%20details%20-%20ETL_process%20tool/ETL%20Tutorial)

 ## Step 1: Prepare Load Files:
 In this step you will need to create ETL loading files